microsoft/adfsToolbox/README.md

     `Import-Module ADFSToolbox -Force`

-3. Run the cmdlet of your choice, with the required parameters (see below for details)
+3. Run the cmdlet of your choice, with the required parameters (see individual tools for details)

 ### Install manually